satanosskm/Fifa2001_manualAP/README.md

 # FIFA 2001 (PS2) — Archipelago Manual

-**Intro**
-This Archipelago manual is adapted from an earlier FIFA 98 (PS1) manual I previously created.
+This Archipelago manual is adapted from an earlier [FIFA 98 (PS1) manual](https://github.com/satanosskm/Fifa98RTWC) I previously created.
 It has been revised for FIFA 2001 on PlayStation 2.

 ---